Prostitution in Australia: Victoria

 No other "days of religious significance" have been prescribed.
 Other offenses exist such as a business owner or manager allowing a person aged between 18 months and 18 years of age to enter or remain in a sexual services business except if that premises is primarily used as a residence.

-Additionally, it is against the law to discriminate against someone, for example in rental applications or in employment, on the basis of "lawful sexual activity" under the Equal Opportunity Act 2010, and this includes sex work.
+Additionally, it is against the law to discriminate against someone, for example in rental applications or in employment, on the basis of "profession, trade or occupation" under the Equal Opportunity Act 2010, and this includes sex work.

 History

 Victoria has a long history of debating prostitution, and was the first State to advocate regulation (as opposed to decriminalisation in New South Wales) rather than suppression of prostitution.
 Legislative approaches and public opinion in Victoria have gradually moved from advocating prohibition to control through regulation.
 While much of the activities surrounding prostitution were initially criminalised de jure, de facto the situation was one of toleration and containment of 'a necessary evil'.